shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 1. Wait, you said this was simple!
 Puppet lint shows you an error about variables in single quoted strings!
 The example in 001-simple-site.pp uses the `content` parameter to the file type.
 It is technically simple but it isn't a very good implementation.
   ![](/images/SIMPLE01-PUP-024.0-vi-sitepp.png)![](/images/SIMPLE01-PUP-024.1-vi-sitepp.png)

-# Simplifying site.pp by using a module to distribute a file
+# Simplifying site.pp by Using a Module to Distribute a File

 Writing detailed modules is beyond the scope of this lab.
-However, we will be utilizing a stub of a module to take advantage of puppet's [file serving capabilities](https://docs.puppet.com/puppet/latest/reference/modules_fundamentals.html#files).
+However, we utilize a stub of a module to take advantage of puppet's [file serving capabilities](https://docs.puppet.com/puppet/latest/reference/modules_fundamentals.html#files).
 Puppet provides the ability to access files from the special path puppet:\/\/\/modules\/&lt;module&gt;\/&lt;filename&gt;.
-We will use this method to truly simplify the example.
+We use this method to truly simplify the example.

-In practice you would generate a module with `puppet module generate <author-module>`answer the questions and use that module to store all your custom manifests.
+In practice, you would generate a module with `puppet module generate <author-module>`answer the questions and use that module to store all your custom manifests.
 We create a bare minimum module skipping the interview questions for the purposes of this lab.

-## Create the partial module directory structure
+## Create the Partial Module Directory Structure

 $$